 - If your child uses cloth diapers a wet bag must be provided every day.
 In the event a wet bag is not provided; the child will use paper diapers for the day

-- Daily reports (bottles, diapering, sleep) are recorded and available daily
+- Daily reports (bottles, diapering, sleep) are recorded and available daily.
+Tempe Montessori uses Schoolcues to record reports.
+Reports are electronically sent daily

 - Please provide 3 pairs of extra clothes to be kept at school